Mercotui/truncated-cube-lamp/README.md

 ## Dependencies

-The API backend in written in Qt, because it has a nice and easy to use Javascript engine 🤷.
+The API backend is written in Qt, because it has a nice and easy to use Javascript engine 🤷.

 To run this on your desktop for testing, get Qt5 devel: